SilverSailors/SailingBoat/Utilities/DataContainers/readme.txt

 ##

 ##
-##  Gps POSITION
+##  GPS POSITION
 ##
-        Contains Coordinates from our Gps
+        Contains Coordinates from our GPS

             Latitude